IntermediateInternational SEO

 Are auto‑redirects bad for SEO?

 Yes, auto‑redirects can hinder search engine indexing and reduce visibility if not managed correctly.
+Search engines may struggle to determine the correct version of a page to index, leading to lower rankings.

 How can I ensure my site is compliant with international SEO?